Megadeth: 1996–1999: Cryptic Writings and Risk

 After more than a year since the band's last concert, Megadeth returned as a live act in June 1997, beginning a world tour with the Misfits and touring in the United States with Life of Agony and Coal Chamber.
 In July, the band participated in Ozzfest '98 but, halfway through the tour, Menza reportedly discovered a tumor on his knee and left to undergo surgery.
 Jimmy DeGrasso, who had collaborated with Mustaine in MD.45, was hired to replace Menza for the remainder of the tour.
 Though initially meant to be a temporary replacement, DeGrasso joined the band permanently after the tour.
 Mustaine later said that he dismissed Menza from the band because he believed the drummer had lied about having cancer.

 Following the band's mainstream radio success with Cryptic Writings, Megadeth again worked with Dann Huff on its eighth studio album.
 The band began writing in January 1999, supervised by manager Bud Prager, who was credited with co-writing five of the album's twelve songs.
 With high expectations following the chart success of "Trust", Prager convinced Mustaine to grant Huff even more control over the album's recording, a decision Mustaine later regretted.

 Risk, released in August 1999, was a critical and commercial failure and led to backlash from many longtime fans.
 Although its two predecessors incorporated rock elements alongside a more traditional heavy metal sound, Risk was virtually devoid of metal.
 About the band's musical direction, Dave Mustaine said: "We hit the nadir of our career with Risk, and I vowed after that we were going to get back to our roots.
 It took a little bit of time to do that."
-Despite this, Risk was certified gold in the United States.
+Risk was certified gold in the United States.
 The album's lead single, "Crush 'Em", appeared on the soundtrack for Universal Soldier: The Return and was used as an entrance theme for NHL hockey games and professional wrestling events.

 Guitarist Marty Friedman left Megadeth at the end of 1999, citing "musical differences".

 On July 14, 1999, former drummer Gar Samuelson died of liver failure at age 41 in Orange City, Florida.
 Eleven days later, during Megadeth's performance at Woodstock 1999, Mustaine dedicated "Peace Sells" to Samuelson's memory.
 That month, Megadeth also recorded a cover version of the Black Sabbath's "Never Say Die" for the second Nativity in Black tribute album.
 The band began a world tour in support of Risk in September, playing with Iron Maiden during the European leg.
 Three months into the tour, Friedman announced his resignation from Megadeth, citing musical differences.
 Mustaine later said: "I told [Marty] after Risk that we had to go back to our roots and play metal, and he quit."